 Phonics teaching follows the Letters and Sounds National Strategy for all children.

-We provide specific programmes to accelerate progress for children who need aditional support.
+We provide specific programmes to accelerate progress for children who need additional support.
 These include ECAT, Talk Boost, Phonics Count, Read Write Inc Phonics (RWI), Read Write Inc Get Writing and Reading Intervention.

 We teach towards a joined cursive handwriting style.
 This starts in Foundation with the formation of letters and progresses in year one to joining digraphs and trigraphs.
 In year two children are encouraged to join all letters to develop the speed and fluency of their handwriting.
 Children requiring additional support with writing dexterity access the Theoderescue intervention.